annaesvensson/yellow-install/readme.md

 `system/extensions/yellow-user.ini` = file with user settings
 `system/extensions/yellow-website.log` = log file of the website

-The following files will be customised during the installation:
+The following files will be modified during the installation:

 `content/1-home/page.md` = content file for home page
 `content/9-about/page.md` = content file for information page